ISILablsbu/HCI2/content/authors/Zarin/_index.md

 ---
 # Display name
-title: Cajetan Emeka Oriekezie
+title: Zarin Shabab

 # Full name (for SEO)
-first_name: Cajetan Emeka
+first_name: Zarin
-last_name: Oriekezie
+last_name: Shabab

 # Username (this should match the folder name)
 authors:
-  - Cajetan
+  - Zarin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Research Intern

 # Organizations/Affiliations
 organizations: